How to order books, ebooks and DVDs for addition to your reading lists

 Alternatively, email email@example.com with a list of resources needed.
 Be sure to include the module name and code and student numbers attached.

 Submit your lists well in advance of the new trimester to ensure that your material is available for the start of term.
 Ebooks can be available for use within seven days, print books can take a minimum of three weeks.

-There are two types of reading list resources:
+There are three types of reading list resources:

 The library will: